-In a continued effort to provide the public with information about the science, safety and importance of vaccines, the Vaccine Education Center at Children's Hospital of Philadelphia (VEC) created an app called Vaccines on the Go: What You Should Know so busy parents can access the information wherever and whenever they need it.
+In a continued effort to provide the public with information about the science, safety and importance of vaccines, the Vaccine Education Center at Children's Hospital of Philadelphia (VEC) recently updated its popular app, called Vaccines on the Go: What You Should Know, so anyone can access vaccine information wherever and whenever they need it.

 Vaccine app features

-Vaccines on the Go: What You Should Know contains information about:
+The redesigned Vaccines on the Go: What You Should Know mobile app continues to offer information about:

 - Vaccines and the diseases they prevent